 - Where we need to protect your interests (or someone else’s interests).

 - Where it is needed in the public interest or for official purposes.

 We need all the categories of information in the list above primarily to allow us to perform our contract with you and to enable us to comply with legal obligations.
-In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
-The situations in which we will process your personal information are listed below.
+In some cases we may use your personal data to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
+The situations in which we will process your personal data are listed below.

 - Providing a quote or processing your application to purchase an insurance policy, its fulfilment or other related service